Comparisons12 min read

 User Interface & Ease of Use

 Bluehost wins for raw beginner friendliness.
-Their custom dashboard is clean, WordPress installs in literally two clicks, and the AI setup wizard holds your hand through the whole process.
+Their dashboard is clean, WordPress installs in literally two clicks, and the AI setup wizard holds your hand through the whole process.
 It's clearly designed for someone who's never hosted a website before — and that's not a criticism, it's exactly the right call for their audience.

 Winner: Bluehost (for beginners) / Namecheap (for developers who know cPanel)